saras152/saras152.github.io/README.md

 # Machine Learning #

+### Computer Vision - Lane Finding ###

+Used OpenCV's functionalities for camera calibration, distortion correction, perspective views and  warping, in combination with few  curve fitting functions to generate lane geometries from boundaries to identify the curvature and vehicle offset from lane center.
+The corresponding wiki is [HERE](https://github.com/saras152/myAdvancedLaneFinding).

+![lane lines][lanes]

 ### Behavioral Cloning - driving the autonomous car in a simulator ###

 Used Keras to simulate the autonomous car to make it run around the track without any acidents.
 The corresponding wiki is [HERE](https://github.com/saras152/myBehavioralCloningProject).